 There are several exchange schemes in place with universities in Europe, China and the USA (one student per exchange).
 The studentships for each scheme cover fees, maintenance and travel costs.

-Awards available are outlined in the following sections; for further information, how to apply and closing dates, see the Student Hub.
+For further information, how to apply and closing dates, see the Student Hub www.trin.cam.ac.uk/students.